-Following 9/11, Congress recognized the unique challenges of insuring commercial real estate for terrorist attacks and passed the Terrorism Risk Insurance Act (TRIA) in November 2002.
-TRIA established a risk-sharing mechanism for commercial lines that allows the federal government and the insurance industry to share losses in the event of a major terrorist attack.
-The program is designed to ensure that adequate resources are available for businesses to recover and rebuild if they become the victims of a terrorist attack.
+Following 9/11, Congress recognized the unique challenges of insuring commercial enterprises against terrorist attacks and passed the Terrorism Risk Insurance Act, or TRIA, in November of 2002.
+TRIA established a risk-sharing mechanism for certain commercial lines that allows the federal government and the insurance industry to share losses in the event of a major terrorist attack.
+The program was designed to ensure that adequate resources are available for businesses to recover and rebuild if they become the victims of a catastrophic terrorist attack.

 The key elements of the program include:

 Required Offering of Terrorism Coverage: The current program requires all insurers selling covered lines to offer terrorism coverage, compelling many insurers that had previously exited that market to return, dramatically reducing the amount of potentially uninsured losses in the event of a future attack.
 Insurers are required to offer coverage for acts of terrorism on the same terms and conditions as other coverages, although this does not include coverage for nuclear, biological, chemical, and radiological-attacks.

 Certified Act of Terrorism: To involve the TRIA program, an individual act of terrorism must be certified by the secretary of the Treasury in consultation with the secretary of Homeland Security and the U.S. attorney general.
 To be a certified act, losses must exceed $5 million.

 Program Trigger: Best conceived of as a “light switch,” the TRIA program is “switched on” only if the insurance industry’s aggregate insured losses exceed $200 million in a given year.
 Once “on” the trigger level has no bearing on the federal government’s share of the losses in a specific event.